axelfahy/bff/README.md

 ## Release History

+* 0.1.4
+    * ADD: Function `mem_usage_pd` to calculate the memory usage of a pandas object.
+    * ADD: Function `idict` to invert the key / values of a dictionary.
 * 0.1.3
-    * CHANGE: Restructuration of repo
+    * CHANGE: Restructuration of repo.
-    * ADD: Travis, flake8, coveralls and PyUp configurations
+    * ADD: Travis, flake8, coveralls and PyUp configurations.
-    * ADD: Function `get_peaks` to get the peaks of a time series
+    * ADD: Function `get_peaks` to get the peaks of a time series.
-    * ADD: Function `plot_series` to plot a time series
+    * ADD: Function `plot_series` to plot a time series.
 * 0.1.2
-    * CHANGE: Add axes in plot functions
+    * CHANGE: Add axes in plot functions.
-    * ADD: Function `plot_predictions` function to plot the actual values and the predictions of a model
+    * ADD: Function `plot_predictions` function to plot the actual values and the predictions of a model.
 * 0.1.1
-    * CHANGE: Improvement of `plot_history` function
+    * CHANGE: Improvement of `plot_history` function.
-    * ADD: Readme with instructions
+    * ADD: Readme with instructions.
-    * FIX: Fix the imports in the test
+    * FIX: Fix the imports in the test.
 * 0.1.0
-    * Initial release
+    * Initial release.

 ## Meta